Article updated on 09/07/26

 You might be wondering if IT infrastructure is any different from Enterprise Architecture, and it’s true that sometimes the two terms are used (incorrectly) interchangeably.

 Enterprise Architecture is the integration of business or operational architecture, solution or system architecture, and technical or standards architecture.
-EA is formally defined as:
+EA is formally defined by The Open Group Architecture Framework (TOGAF) as:

 “Enterprise Architecture (EA) facilitates the process of translating business vision and strategy into effective enterprise change by creating, communicating, and improving the key requirements, principles, and models that describe the enterprise‘s future state and enable its evolution and transformation.
 This transformation process entails the analysis and design of an enterprise in its current and future states from a strategic, organizational, and technological perspective.“